 |Country||Entry ban since||Entry ban until||Sanitary measures until|

-An entry ban applies to these ‘very high-risk’ countries:
+An entry ban applies to these third countries classified as very high-risk zones:

 Only the following people are allowed to travel to or through Belgium: